Physics Violations

 Responses

-1. But contemporary physics does contain non-Markovian equations - perhaps the functions of consciousness are related to those.
+But contemporary physics does contain non-Markovian equations - perhaps the functions of consciousness are related to those.
 For instance, equations governing viscoelastic materials make references to past events over various historic intervals, and collision integrals introduce memory kernels in the Boltzmann equation.

-BUT: All non-Markovian in contemporary physics are non-fundamental.
-They represent simplifications of fundamental equations, such as Maxwell’s equations for electromagnetism, Einstein’s equations for relativity, and the broader framework of classical field theory in classical physics, or the Klein-Gordon and Dirac equations of Quantum Field Theory.
+BUT: All non-Markovian equations in contemporary physics are non-fundamental.
+They represent simplifications of fundamental equations, such as Maxwell's equations for electromagnetism, Einstein's equations for relativity, and the broader framework of classical field theory in classical physics, or the Klein-Gordon and Dirac equations of Quantum Field Theory.
 All the fundamental theories are Markovian, and science treats these fundamental theories as a deeper truth closer to the ontological reality.

 Non-Markovian equations emerge only as coarse-grained simplifications.
 Such references to past events are only an 'epistemic' form of memory, where we, as modelers, need to keep track of history because we've averaged out microstates.
 There is no true ontological memory defined in the equations of contemporary physics, where the universe itself remembers past states.
+If consciousness is defined via epistemic models, i.e. levels of description relative to some modeler, the theory needs to be made explicitly relational and address concerns about the arbitrariness of choosing a model/modeler or different mutual-modeling possibilities.
+Perhaps all possible models simultaneously exist, but this risks identifying consciousness in very many systems.

-2. Perhaps consciousness is fundamentally outside the fundamental equations of physics.
+Perhaps consciousness is fundamentally outside the fundamental equations of physics.
 It is a different type of phenomenon - something strongly emergent or something spiritual in some way.

 PERHAPS, BUT: Such extraordinary claims require extraordinary evidence.
 Unless consciousness is epiphenomenal and illusory, in which case there isn't anything meaningful to emerge anyway.
 If consciousness is a meaningful phenomenon, it must find its roots somewhere in the equations of physics or a different sort of world is being posited to our best current understanding.
 This is an avenue to pursue, but must acknowledge the boldness of its claims and make them explicit, e.g. in what sense a different form of causality or ontology is envisioned vs contemporary physics, what different predictions are made relative to those equations.

-3. We know contemporary physics is incomplete, e.g. there is no established reconciliation of quantum physics with gravity.
-Perhaps the true underlying theory, if we ever get there, will be shown to be Markovian in nature, providing a realist underpinning to functionalist theories of consciousness.
+We know contemporary physics is incomplete, e.g. there is no established reconciliation of quantum physics with gravity.
+Perhaps the true underlying theory, if we ever get there, will be shown to be non-Markovian in nature, providing a realist underpinning to functionalist theories of consciousness.
 For instance, perhaps particles somehow carry their history of past interactions with them as they travel.

 PERHAPS, BUT: If this is the argument, functionalists should be explicit that their claims specifically contradict contemporary laws of physics and rely on future novel insights.
 For instance, if particles carry their history, where do they do this?
 If they carry information within the framework of physics, then that information must be stored physically.
 But particles are too simple to store an ever-increasing volume of information describing every single past interaction and too simple to conduct computations over it to look for particular patterns.
 They are literally too light to encode the weight of this information.
 If this notion is true, where are the predictions and incredible technologies based on leveraging it for data storage...